-The pitch deck should show the current market opportunity and its prospects of expanding, describe the talent on your team and provide excessive financial details.
+The pitch deck should show the current market opportunity and its prospects of expanding, describe the talent on your team, and provide excessive financial details.
 Don’t struggle to cover everything in the pitch deck.
 You will add and highlight vital information before you get an opportunity to present in person.

 4. Regulatory Issues

-The financial services industry is arguably the most regulated industry in the world.
+The financial services industry is arguably the most regulated in the world.
 Laws are enacted to safeguard financial systems from abuse.
 The emergence of fintech has changed the way we view and handle money, creating a grey area for regulation.
 This issue has drawn the attention of regulators and lawmakers.
-Therefore, fintech startups have to contend with different regulatory hiccups on day to day basis because of their amorphous operating models.
+Therefore, fintech startups have to contend with different regulatory hiccups on day to day basis because of their unstructured operating models.